jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/10_introduction.md

 * As the saying goes, a picture is worth a thousand words.
 * Think about software requirements/specification documents.
 * Rather than go back and forth with stakeholders about some line of text in a spec doc, it may be far more productive to "show" examples that are possible based on a translation of the document into a generative specification.
+* Another good example is when there is an API boundary between your team and another team.
+The generative specifications can be used to "mock up" the clients or servers.
+That way if one team is "ready" before the other, then can still make progress, hopefully.

 <iframe src='https://sejikco.github.io/CssGridSheetMusic/beethoven-ode-to-joy.html' style='width: 60vw;height: 40vh;'></iframe>